An Archetale in the Assembling Terrania Cycle

 “Enjoy your stay.”

-Once in the room, I set my bag on the drum-tight bedspread and fetched forth a device resembling a stylus, which I then attached to the door frame near the lock.
+Once in the room, I set my bag on the drum-tight bedspread and fetched forth a device resembling a stylus, which I stuck to the door frame near the lock.
 I don’t like unexpected visitors.
 Next out of the bag came my bathroom kit, a silvery shirt I hung up in the closet, and the contraband book Mutants & Mystics by Jeffrey Kripal.
 Pinching the cover a certain way would reduce the tome to powder.
-The pellet I pressed onto a corner of the closed window would beep my phone if anyone aimed a listening beam through the glass.
+The pellet I pressed onto a corner of the closed window would beep my third-finger ring if anyone aimed a listening beam through the glass.

 Most hotel rooms have built-in surveillance now, but I ignored it, not caring what the staff saw or heard.
 Intruders were another matter.

 You probably expect me to say next that I drew forth a pistol and tucked it under my pillow.
 Beyond the fact that near one’s head is a stupid place for hardware, I don’t like guns.
 It has been my pleasure to practice financial predation on carefully chosen members of the resplendently rich, every one of whom supported oppressive social programs of the type I’d like to see dismantled.
 But I’m not ready to kill anyone over value differences.
 If I were, I’d be a fundamentalist, a sociopath, a soldier, or a revolutionary, and I’m none of the above.
 Sometimes I wonder what I am.